Want to see more traffic from the blog post you’ve poured blood, sweat, tears (and cash) into?

 Using headings also allows readers to skim-red your blog post, boosting the experience they have on your site.
 Nobody likes rummaging around a 2,000-word piece to find the information they’re looking for, right?

 That’ll only lead to loyal readers, a surge in social shares and potential paid users of your product.Looking to create a killer piece of content for your blog?
 Here are 5 elements every successful article includes.
 Click To Tweet

 People are sceptical.
 They want to know (and personally verify) that what you’re saying is true and not a bunch of gibberish.

 That’s why our fourth killer blog post element is research, sources and data points.

-It’s your business’ reputation on the line, after all.
+It’s your business’ reputation on the line when people read your blog content, after all.

-Belle Beth Cooper wrote content for Buffer back in 2013 (the good ol’ days).
+Belle Beth Cooper wrote content for Buffer back in 2013.
 But, she didn’t just write for their blog; she helped transform it into the machine it is today.

 You can do this in blog content for your own business.
 The best part?
 It’s not mega-complicated to do.
 In fact, it’s quite simple; a few small tweaks to your blogging process could be the only thing you need to include this blog post element without even realizing.